 Oral Histories Program

 Oral history projects offer a great way to "do good" while raising the stature of the profession to the general public.
-Currently, the cumulative number of transcriptions completed by our court reporters and students for the Library of Congress (LOC) and other program partners has reached 2,709.
-To recognize NCRF/NCRA's 10-year partnership with the Veterans History Project (VHP) at the LOC, in 2013, we have a new initiative, "Make the Promise".
+Currently, the cumulative number of transcriptions completed by our court reporters and students for the Library of Congress (LOC) and other program partners has reached over 3,300.
+To recognize NCRF/NCRA's 10-year partnership with the Veterans History Project (VHP) at the LOC, in 2013, we implemented a new initiative, "Make the Promise".

 Through "Make the Promise", we made a goal of increasing the number of completed transcriptions to 3,700 by Memorial Day, 2015.
-We surpassed that number and are asking you, through "Make the Promise", to increase the number of comleted transcriptions to 3,000 by Memorial Day, 2013.
-That's roughly 300 new transcriptions made from the oral history collections of any of our three program partners.
+We surpassed that number and are asking you, through "Make the Promise", to increase the number of comleted transcriptions to 3,500 by Veterans Day, 2014.
+That's roughly 200 new transcriptions made from the oral history collections of any of our three program partners.
 We have been told countless times what a wonderful experience it is to transcribe an oral history and to be part of the making of a lasting legacy.
 Won't you please help us to reach our goal by making a promise to participate?